TheSkyler-Dev/Yeen/Doc/Yeen_Documentation.md

 ```
 ## Syntax highlighting

-`Jinx` can use any widely known syntax highlighting scheme, but the standard syntax highlighting for `Jinx` takes inspiration from the syntax highlighting used for Swift in the XCode modern Dark theme for VSCode:
+`Yeen` can use any widely known syntax highlighting scheme, but the standard syntax highlighting for `Yeen` takes inspiration from the syntax highlighting used for Swift in the XCode modern Dark theme for VSCode:

 - Keywords (`fun`, `class`, etc.): Persian Pink (#F77FBE)
 - Variables and constants : White #FFFFFF(dark mode), Black #000000 (light mode)